-The next developments for 2022-23 will fall under our new 3 Year Strategic Plan 2022 - 2025.
-The objectives will be focused upon:
+The next developments for 2023-24 are set out in our 3 Year Strategic Plan 2022 - 2025.
+The objectives are

-High Quality Education:
+High Quality Inclusive Education:

-- Trust-wide relational behaviour focus agreed and consistent strategies which support pupils social, emotional, and behavioural needs. - Consistency of approach to teaching and learning evident across all schools.
-Proven, evidence informed practice impacts all pupils at all levels.
+- Trust-wide relational behaviour focus agreed and consistent strategies which support pupils social, emotional, and behavioural needs. - Championing equality and inclusion to maximise educational and personal achievement.